Reconstruction grant 2020Closed

-Comprehensive renovation of an apartment building helps improve the energy performance of the building, prolongs its lifetime, increases its value on the real estate market and ensures better indoor climate.
-The grant is intended for apartment associations and local authorities who want to renovate their apartment building as comprehensively as possible.
+The comprehensive reconstruction of an apartment building makes it possible to increase the energy efficiency of the building, extends its useful life, raises its value on the real estate market, and provides an improved internal climate.
+This grant is geared towards apartment associations and local governments that are looking to reconstruct their apartment building as comprehensively as possible.

 - Energy savings

 - Healthy indoor climate

 - Good-as-new dwelling

 - The grant is intended for the renovation of apartment buildings constructed before 1993, in which an apartment association has been set up or which are wholly owned by the local authority.

 - The grant amounts to 30% of the total cost of the renovation works in Tallinn and Tartu, and to 40% of the total cost of the renovation works in rural municipalities neighbouring Tallinn and Tartu, where the market value of the property in the year preceding the submission of the application was higher than 500 €/m2 according to the transaction database of the Land Board, as well as in Elva, Haapsalu, Keila, Kohila, Kuressaare, Maardu, Otepää, Paikuse, Pärnu, Rakvere, Rapla, Sauga, Uuemõisa and Viljandi.
 In the rest of Estonia, the grant amounts to 50% of the total cost of the renovation works.